PLaID++: A Preference Aligned Language Model for Targeted Inorganic Materials Design: Experiments

 Similarly, for space-group conditioned generation, we sample 1,000 structures for each of seven space groups.
 These space groups were chosen in accordance with \citep{zeni2025generative} as they represent each of the seven crystal systems with varying levels of symmetry.
 Specifically, we sample from space groups $P1,\ C2/c,\ Amm2,\ I\overline{4}m2,\ P3,\ P6_{3}/mmc,\ \mathrm{and}\ F\overline{4}3m $.

-To validate the stability and accuracy of our MLIP-based results, we performed Density Functional Theory (DFT) calculations on crystal samples generated by our flagship Qwen-based model fine-tuned with DPO and the Wyckoff encoding.
-Although accurate, DFT is computationally expensive, scaling typically as $O(N^3)$ with respect to the number of atoms $N$.
-Therefore, in this work, in addition to performing DFT calculations, we also leverage machine learning interatomic potentials (MLIPs) such as eqV2 \citep{barroso2024open} and eSEN \citep{fu2025learning} as efficient proxies for DFT.
+To validate the stability and accuracy of our results, we performed energy relaxations on samples generated by our flagship model fine-tuned with DPO and the Wyckoff encoding.
+Although accurate, Density Functional Theory (DFT) is computationally expensive, scaling typically as $O(N^3)$ with respect to the number of atoms $N$.
+Therefore, we leverage machine learning interatomic potentials (MLIPs) such as eqV2 \citep{liao2024equiformer, barroso2024open} and eSEN \citep{fu2025learning} as efficient proxies for DFT.
 These MLIPs predict the relaxed atomic positions and energies with significantly reduced computational overhead.
-We specifically use eSEN for evaluation to ensure our generative models are guided by energetics closely aligned with DFT benchmarks, without incurring DFT's computational expense during training.
-To verify our eSEN results, we additionally take a random 1,000 crystal subset of our generated crystals to compute stability using DFT.
+To verify our eSEN results, we compute stability using DFT on a random 1,000 crystal subset of our generated crystals.
 Detailed information regarding our DFT setup are in Appendix~\ref{sec:A2}.